COSC3020/tsp-local-search-reis-iken/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+**MY ANSWER:**

+Since we are iterating over all possible pairs of indexes in the route array (2 nested loops), I believe our worst-case asymptotic time complexity should be $\Theta(n^2)$.

+In terms of memory, I believe our worst case is when the distance matrix has the dimensions n x n, meaning the asymptotic memory complexity should be $\Theta(n^2)$.